Beto’s rocky rollout: O'Rourke drawing crowds and cash, but stumbles out of the gate

 BETO O'ROURKE SAYS HE NEVER TOOK LSD

-O’Rourke also walked back much-derided comments he made in a cover story on Vanity Fair -- which released hours before he launched his presidential campaign -- in which the former three-term congressman said he was “just born to be in it.”
+O’Rourke also walked back much-derided comments he made in a Vanity Fair cover story -- which released hours before he launched his presidential campaign -- in which the former three-term congressman said he was “just born to be in it.”

 “I saw the cover with that quote, ‘Born to run,’ or ‘Born to do this,’ and I was like, ‘Man, I hope I didn’t say that,’” O’Rourke said Sunday in Wisconsin.
 “I think the context of that, which makes sense, is the way that I feel, is that I’m born to serve, I’m born to try to help bring people together.”